-e) Any additional items specified by the camp such as State Police Record checks or additional medical checks.
-Please note that some camps may require immunizations for Hepatitis A or B, COVID-19 or TB, and all camps require proof of full childhood vaccinations: Measles, Mumps & Rubella.
-Any costs incurred relating to vaccinations or tests are the responsibility of the applicant to comply with these requirements.
+h) Any additional items specified by the camp such as State Police Record checks or additional medical checks.
+Please note that some camps may require proof of immunizations for Hepatitis A or B, COVID-19 or TB, and all camps require proof of full childhood vaccinations: Measles, Mumps & Rubella.
+Any costs incurred relating to vaccinations or tests are the responsibility of the applicant in order to comply with these requirements.

 a) Programme payments are due 14 days from the date the charge appears on your online Camp America account.
 You should adhere to deadlines issued via your online Camp America account in order to avoid penalties and retain J1 visa sponsorship.

 a) Following interview, your application will be submitted via your online Camp America account, to the Camp America office for assessment.
 Once a completed application with references and police check has been received and Assessment Payment made we will determine if your application can be accepted and made available to US Camp Directors to view online.
 If your application is accepted there is no guarantee that a camp will offer you a summer position.
 Placements are offered based on a match in your availability, skills and experience.
 Placements are made from season start through to early July.

 a) You will be notified of placement via your online Camp America account.
 You are required to accept your placement within 7 days of the offer being made.
 We strongly advise you to review, not only the camp information on your online Camp America account, but also the specific camp’s website.
 Once your placement is confirmed, you will be sent a copy of your placement information by email (this will include any specific terms and any conditions that are in addition or a variation of these terms and conditions).
 You are expected to pay your Confirmation Fee at this time.